Project Overview

 Archiving a project

-You can at any time restore the project from its archived state to an active state just like it was when you archived it.
+You can at any time restore the project from its archived state back to an active state, just like it was when you archived it.

 To archive your project:

-3. On the General page you will see a section and button to Archive the project.
+- On the General tab, under Danger, you will see a button to Archive the project.

-4. Click the Archive project button and confirm your action to archive the project.
+- Click the Archive project button and confirm your action to archive the project.
+The pop-up will let you know that this action can be restored.

 Permanently delete a project